zss1980/science-portal-ui/README.md

 UI for accessing and managing Jupyterlab notebooks, carta, desktop and other interactive sessions that back onto CANFAR resources.

-Global Session Statistics are available, including largest requestable context, current CPU usage and counts of running instances.
+Platform Usage information is available, including current CPU usage and counts of running instances.

 ## Description
 This CANFAR service provides the ability to access and manage Jupyter notebook, desktop (vnc), and carta sessions that back